MileHacker Logo

 Kit Contents

-• Over-the-Counter: Diarrhea relief, antacids, cold/flu remedies.
+• Over-the-Counter: Diarrhea relief, antacids, medicine for colds and flu.

 Sun Protection & Repellent